brianhill/cosmology/daily_schedule-term_4.md

 ### Week 3

 * Preparation for Monday, Jan.
-23 &mdash; Read to the end of Chapter 3 &mdash; Do Problem Set 3 - FORTHCOMING
+23 &mdash; Read to the end of Chapter 3 &mdash; Do Problem Set 3 due at beginning of class consisting of just Taylor and Wheeler Problems 3-9 and 3-10 (for my own edification, and as an option for you, consider also Problem 2-13, not required though)
 * Monday, Jan.
-23
+23 &mdash;
 * Thursday, Jan.
 26

 ### Week 4